lintdeveloper/prozone/README.md

 - [x] View Details of a provider
 - [x] Add Providers
 - [x] Add Images to a providers

+### Additional Features
 - [x] Update providers details (Active status, description, type etc.)
+- [x] Filter providers based on type and onboarding status
+- []  Search for providers using the provider name and/or location (Wanted to implement this but time couldn't permit me 😁)

 ### Architecture